 Ann Molineux passed away February, 2018.
 She worked tirelessly to promote and preserve the amazing collections we have here in Austin, and was a mentor and friend to so many of us here and around the globe.
 She will be deeply missed by those within the scientific community, and the many organizations in which she was actively involved.

 After completing her Ph.D. in the Department of Geological Sciences at UT Austin, it seemed that no occupation could be quite as challenging or exciting as hunting for calcified demosponges (sclerosponges) in the Caribbean.
 She was mistaken.
 Fascinated by the wealth of fossil material in the collections, she was infected by a strong desire to develop some way to make the collections more accessible to everyone else.
-This involves making them accessible both for research, exhibit, and education.
-Her own current paleontological research interests involve relationships between organisms and what can be learned from their patterns of growth, especially within reef environments.
-She is particularly interested in sponges and rudist bivalves.
-This research involves fieldwork and study of specimens already in the collections.
+This involved making them accessible both for research, exhibit, and education.
+Her own paleontological research interests involved relationships between organisms and what can be learned from their patterns of growth, especially within reef environments.
+She was particularly interested in sponges and rudist bivalves.
+This research involved fieldwork and study of specimens already in the collections.

 RF’s provide an important resource for NPL.
 Their ongoing research may add to the collection, or may increase the use of the current holdings.
 They also help keep the taxonomic designations current within their areas of expertise.

 Dr. Roger W. Cooper